JacopoNiccolai/SonicRoutes/README.md

 ## Usage

-SonicRoutes is a mobile and social sensing system.
-It is developed in Kotlin and Java for the Android platform, and Python is used for data analysis and backend services.
+SonicRoutes is a mobile application developed for Android.
+It is written in Kotlin for the Android platform, and Python is used for data analysis and backend services.
 To use the application, install it on your Android device.

 ## Contributing